Vidyadhar Oke

-Vidyadhar Oke (b 1952) is an Indian doctor, musicologist, harmonium player, and astrology consultant, who has done research in the use of shrutis (microtones) in Indian classical music and created a unique 22-shruti version of the harmonium.
+Vidyadhar Oke (born 1952) is an Indian doctor, musicologist, harmonium player, and astrology consultant, who has done research in the use of shrutis (microtones) in Indian classical music and created a unique 22-shruti version of the harmonium.

 Early life

 Oke is a Doctor of Medicine, MBBS, MD (pharmacology) from University of Mumbai, India.
 He later trained in management at the London Business School and Duke University, U.S.A; and in clinical research at Wellcome Trust, UK.
 Oke was fortunate to be trained at the Wellcome Research Laboratories at Beckenham, U.K.,where 5 Nobel laureates had worked at a time.
 Oke met Rajiv Gandhi, the ex-prime minister of India in the "Young Scientists' Meet" convened by Raghunath Anant Mashelkar.
 For years, he gave services in the Pharmaceutical Industry in organizations including Wockhardt, GlaxoSmithKline, Piramal Group; and at 52 years, he retired as President and dedicated himself to music research.

 Oke was educated at Raja Shivaji Vidyalaya (formerly known as King George High School), and Ramnarain Ruia College.
 He graduated from King Edward Memorial Hospital and Seth Gordhandas Sunderdas Medical College.
 While in school, Oke was selected to play a Chess match with Ramchandra Sapre, the first winner of the Indian Chess Championship.
 Oke won Badminton championships including the Inter-School/Collegiate and open events convened by Cricket Club of India, Matunga Gymkhana and Central Indian Railways Institute, Mumbai.